Planetable/PlanetableXYZWebsite/content/faq.md

 It will happen in 2023.

-## Do you have a Discord server?

-We have a community at <a href="https://nftychat.xyz/community/568aefe" target="_blank">nftychat.xyz</a>.
-Welcome to join!

 ## Where can I report a bug?

 If you have encountered a problem, please report it to the dev team by creating an issue on GitHub.